Akshysri2031/Application-for-mobile/README.md

 # Application-for-mobile
-This app can add list
+This app can add to do list